allabouterik/OldTimeSportsmen/src/content/gallery-postcards.md

         Oregon
       mainText: |-
-        Dear Cassie:
+        Bro Ellis:

-        How are these

-        for fish.
-Note the
+        How are these for fish.
+Note the fealour hook on the one next the Big one.

-        big one on the

-        box.

-        Yours,

-        Bro Ivan
-    - id: 1685b
-      postmark: |-
-      mainText: |-
-        An Elbert County Minnow, caught with a hook fin, in Broad River, on September, 22nd 1915.
-Official weight - 2 1/2 pounds - Jonah + his whale - B.
+        Your Bro.

+        Ivan.
     - id: 1745a
       postmark: |-
         Mr. Robert E. Graham